CHW Information for Employers

 Access Resources

-Employers of CHWs and other providers who are interested in expanding their healthcare teams to include CHWs are encouraged to access online trainings, resources, and best practices to train and build the capacity of CHWs in their organizations and communities.
+Employers of CHWs, organizational leaders, and healthcare professionals who are interested in expanding their healthcare teams to include CHWs are encouraged to access online trainings, resources, and best practices to train and build the capacity of CHWs in their organizations and communities.
 Trusted national and local CHW resources for employers include:

 Get Reimbursed by RI-Medicaid for CHW Services